How Much Protein Should You Consume For Weight Loss?

 How Do You Know How Much Protein Is In Each Food?

 For the first couple months you should use Myfitnesspal and a food scale to look up the protein intake and weigh each food.
 After a couple months of practice you should be able to estimate the amount of protein in each food.
 You don’t have to be perfect with your estimation, but make sure you are in the ball park.
-Lean animal proteins like chicken, steak, and salmon tend to have the most protein per serving.
-If you are a vegan or vegetarian, I’d recommend buying a protein supplement to help hit your overall protein intake.

 The easiest way to make sure you are getting the right amount of protein is with your hand.
 I learned this trick from my nutrition certification, Precision Nutrition.
 On average, a person's palm will be one serving of protein (3 ounces cooked) and contain around 20-25 grams of protein.
 Usually, males will need to consume two to three palm servings of protein per meal.
 While females will need one to two palm servings of protein per meal.
 But the sex of a person doesn’t determine protein intake, your weight does.